A Novel Site-Specific Inference Model for Urban Canyon Channels: From Measurements to Modeling: MODEL IMPLEMENTATION AND VALIDATION

 \subsection{Model Implementation}

 According to the proposed model, channel simulations can be implemented by using the parameters listed in Table II.
 The implementation procedure can be summarized as follows:

 \begin{itemize} \item \textbf{Step 1:} \textit{Set scenario layout.} \item \textbf{Step 1a:} \textit{Select the LOS/NLOS state.} \item \textbf{Step 1b:} \textit{Determine the predefined parameters}, including the simulation time, antenna array configuration, and environmental parameter $D$.
 Under LOS conditions, $D$ represents the global set of one-sided canyon widths along the entire route, whereas under NLOS conditions, $D$ represents the global set of one-sided canyon widths only within the NLOS segments. \item \textbf{Step 1c:} \textit{Generate the starting positions and velocities of TX, RX.} \item \textbf{Step 2:} \textit{Start the simulation loop.} \item \textbf{Step 2a:} Calculate the propagation distance $L_\text{LOS}/L_\text{NLOS}$ between TX and RX.
 For LOS conditions, $L_\text{LOS}$ is the direct distance between TX and RX.
 For NLOS conditions, first compute the direct distance $L_\text{LOS}$ from TX to the breakpoint, and then compute the distance $L_\text{NLOS}$ from the breakpoint to RX. \item \textbf{Step 2b:} Determine the path loss and shadowing using the parameters in Table II.
 Under LOS conditions, the received power at RX is obtained by inputting $L_\text{LOS}$ into the large-scale parameters of the LOS model.
 Under NLOS conditions, the received power at RX is determined in two stages: first, input $L_\text{LOS}$ into the LOS large-scale parameters to calculate the signal power at the breakpoint, and then input $L_\text{NLOS}$ into the NLOS large-scale parameters to obtain the received power at RX. \item \textbf{Step 2c:} Determine the effective $D(t)$ at time $t$.
 Here, $D(t)$ denotes the subset of $D$ that influences propagation at time $t$.
 For LOS conditions, $D(t)$ includes all canyon widths located between TX and RX.
 For NLOS conditions, $D(t)$ includes all canyon widths between the breakpoint and RX. \item \textbf{Step 2d1:} Determine $\psi_X = h_X(D(t);\eta_X)$ using the parameters in Table II. \item \textbf{Step 2d2:} Step 2d2: Determine $F_X(\psi_X)$. \item \textbf{Step 2d3:} Generate MPCs from the $F_X(\psi_X)$. \item \textbf{Step 2e:} Determine birth and death state of MPCs using the parameters in Table II. \item \textbf{Step 2f:} \textit{Generate the channel impulse response according to (5).} \item \textbf{Step 3:} Update the locations according to the velocity profiles, and then repeat step 2a to step 2f.
 Note that all MPCs are recomputed after each location has been updated. \end{itemize} Fig. \ref{fig:Model} shows the implementation steps discussed above.
+It is worth noting that in practical applications, the essential environmental parameter $D$ required for this inference can be easily obtained through simple ranging via aerial photographs or digital maps.
+To demonstrate how the proposed model is applied, two sets of observation points are designed to showcase the inferred site-specific MPCs, corresponding to the LOS and NLOS scenarios, respectively, as shown in Fig. \ref{fig:Result}.
+The yellow-lighted buildings in Fig. \ref{fig:Result} denote those that affect the current positions of the transmitter and receiver.
+In the LOS scenario, as the RX moves farther away from the TX, newly encountered canyons exert an influence on the channel, which manifests as the emergence of additional AoAs, variations in multipath power, and an increase in delay spread.
+These effects can be clearly observed through the visualization of the site-specific inferred channel.